isomeric/isomer/docs/source/start/installing.rst

 Backend
 -------

-The manage tool usually can install everything you need.
+The iso-tool usually can install everything you need.
 It starts by adding a new system user for Isomer and generating a (currently only self signed) certificate.

 The process also involves installing the supplied modules, getting the frontend dependencies, building and installing the documentation, etc.

-It also creates two folders in /var (lib/hfos and cache/hfos) for hfos' tile- cache and other stuff as well as install basic default provisions into the database.
+It also creates a few folders in /var (lib/isomer, cache/isomer) for cache data and other stuff as well as install basic default provisions into the database.

 Finally, it installs and activates a systemd and nginx service script to launch